-- Teach character.
 How is this accomplished?
-By focusing on discreet habits.
+By focusing on discrete habits.
 Aristotle says it best: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Fundamental habits that lead to success include attention, listening, organization, good conduct, sharing, and timeliness.
 Perhaps most important is the habit of respect to adults, peers, and self.
 Search “habit training for children” to find countless resources online.

 Infusing home life with these significant practices provides a foundation of learning that inevitably guides a child to school success and lifelong learning.
 As parents and teachers, we promote inquiry, wonder, and joy through practices such as these.
 Moreover, we help our children lead a full life.